-If the request is in time, the examiner must check whether the requested rectifications satisfy the above criteria (i) and (ii) (see GL/PCT-EPO H-IV, 2.1).
+If the request is in time, the examiner must check whether the requested rectifications satisfy the above criteria and (ii) (i) (see GL/PCT-EPO H-IV, 2.1).

 - If one or both of the criteria (i) and (ii) are not satisfied, the examiner will not authorise the request and will indicate the reasons. - If the request is authorised, no reasons need to be given.
-The fact that a rectification of an obvious mistake has been taken into account will be indicated in the WO-ISA, WO-IPEA (Form 408) or IPER (Form 409) under Section I. - If the request is authorised only in part, the examiner indicates which rectifications are not allowable, together with the reasons, and which rectifications are allowable.
-The fact that a rectification of an obvious mistake has been taken into account (in part) will also be indicated in the WO-ISA, WO-IPEA (Form 408) or IPER (Form 409) under Section I.
+The fact that a rectification of an obvious mistake has been taken into account will be indicated in the WO-ISA, WO-IPEA (Form 408) or IPER (Form 409) under Section I. - If the request is authorised only in part, the examiner indicates which rectifications are not allowable, together with the reasons, and which